grjte/groundmist-sync/README.md

 A personal sync server that enables secure document synchronization across devices using [Automerge](https://automerge.org/) and ATProto (Bluesky) identity for authentication.
 The server allows you to maintain synchronized, conflict-free documents across multiple devices while ensuring only authorized users can access their data.

+> ⚠️ **Security Warning: this is a prototype with INCOMPLETE & INSECURE AUTHENTICATION**
+>
+> The purpose of this prototype is to demonstrate the possibilities of the personal sync server (PSS) model.
+It demonstrates a pattern for authentication, but auth is not fully implemented for the following reasons, and **unverified connections are allowed for demonstration purposes.**
+>
+> - Self-hosted PDSes: this sync server does not currently authenticate opaque atproto access tokens, which are the default format for access tokens of self-hosted atproto PDSes.
+All requests are approved without authentication.
+There is currently no straightforward way to validate both the DID ownership and the `client_id` of the application attempting to open a WebSocket connection.
+We expect this to change in the future, and the purpose of this prototype is to demonstrate the possibilities of the PSS paradigm, so we allow all connection requests that match the DID of the PSS.
+> - PDSes hosted by `bsky.social`: at the time of writing, `bsky.social` has switched to the did `did:web:bsky.social` but there is no DID document published at the `.well-known` endpoint (`https://bsky.social/.well-known/did.json`), so we do not perform signature verification of the JWT access token.

 ## Quick Installation (Self-hosted)

 The self-hosting instructions are similar to setting up a self-hosted PDS.
 This process will: